uselotus/lotus-docs/docs/plan-management/creating-plans.md

 ### Tier Ranges

-For metrics that are continuous, tier ranges are defined as [start_1,end_1), (start_2, end_2], where the end is not inclusive.
+For continuous metrics, tier ranges are defined as [start_1,end_1), (start_2, end_2], where the end is not inclusive.

-For discrete metics (that follow integers i.e the Count aggregation type), tier ranges can be at most 1 integer apart from each other.
+For discrete metrics (that follow integers i.e the Count aggregation type), tier ranges can be at most 1 integer apart from each other.
 An example of this would be a tier that holds the range 0 -> 3 which will include 0, 1, 2, and 3.
 Then the next range can be 4 -> 100 which will start at 4 and go to 100.

 ## Features